 An important part of UDDI is providing a foundation and best practices that help provide semantic structure to the information about Web services contained in a registry.
 UDDI allows users to define multiple taxonomies that can be used in a registry.
-In such a way, users are not tied to a single system, but can rather employ several appropriate classification systems simultaneously.
-UDDI also defines a consistent way for a publisher to add any number of classifications to their registrations.
+In such a way, users are not tied to a single system, but can rather employ an unlimited number of appropriate classification systems simultaneously.
+UDDI also defines a consistent way for a publisher to add new classification schemes to their registrations.